 Mark Antony officially divorced Octavia in early 32 BC.

-Octavian, assuming that a showdown was coming between the two men, accused Antony of wanting to become a king.
+Octavian, assuming that a showdown was coming between the two men, accused Antony of wanting to establish a monarchy and rule from Alexandria with Cleopatra.

 He pointed to his behaviour in Egypt to justify these claims, such as his marriage to Cleopatra and his alleged desire to be buried in Egypt, which he apparently discovered when reading Mark Antony's will.